 Recovering from surgery or illness, or confined to a bed or wheelchair?
+Investing in a mattress or adjustable bed could help prevent pressure sores; however, there are a number of other factors to consider.

 The development of pressure sores is often linked to poor appetite, difficulty eating, and the inadequate intake of nutrients – factors that are all often present in bed-resting people.